jefeish/github-presentation/README.md

 # Github Presentation
 This project is centered around a mock-customer scenario in which security for branches needs to be applied.

+## Questions
+1. What is the client name?
+2. Who are the attendees (their names)?
+3. What is the "langugage of choice" for client's developers?

+## Notes
+1. Official "octokit" wrapper has support for Ruby, .NET, and JavaScript.
+Other wrappers exist, but are third-party.
+2. Free organizations can only protect public repositories.

 ## Demo
 To see the code in action, follow the steps below.